lseino/lovevery/README.md

 # Hello World Application
- This application  builds and deploys a custom hello world rails application on a local minikube cluster
+ This application  builds and deploys a custom hello world python application on a local minikube cluster

  ## Folder Structure